 - Itchy ears

-It is best to contact your eye doctor if your symptoms continue to worsen, as some of these symptoms can cause damage to your eyes if untreated.
+Contact Indianapolis Optometrist Dr. Amy Walden & Associates or your eye doctor if your symptoms continue to worsen.
+Some of these symptoms can cause damage to your eyes if untreated.
 It’s better to be proactive and find remedies then to be miserable and suffer all season long.

 - Minimize your time outdoors during high ragweed counts